amalgam8/amalgam8.github.io/overview.md

   etc., via the Proxy component, it is possible to leverage DevOps functions such as failure-recovery testing between the microservice and third-party dependencies.

-In certain cases, a centralized group of proxies may be appropriate in some applications or for a gateway into the application as a whole.

 The Amalgam8 Proxy implementation uses [Nginx](https://nginx.org/en/) with the [OpenResty/Lua](https://openresty.org/en/) extension as the Proxy